reddxae/unrestrict/README_en.md

 * Port: specify the port previously created for this protocol.
 * In the Client section, you need to specify a password for the client additionally.
 It is not entered separately and is copied with the configuration link.

-Check that the VPN is functioning correctly.
+Check that VPN is functioning correctly.

 <details>

 <summary>Additionally, you can set up routing through Cloudflare WARP with a separate Inbound.</summary>

-1. Create a new Inbound with the VLESS/TCP protocol similarly to the example above, giving it a different name, such as WARP-over-VLESS.
+1. Create a new Inbound with the VLESS/TCP protocol similarly to the example above, giving it a different name (ex.
+WARP-over-VLESS).
 You need to create a separate port for it, pre-defining it on the server with the command `ufw allow [port] && ufw reload`.
 Avoid using the clone option, as this would prevent you from editing all settings of the clone, which might be necessary in the future.
 2. Go to the Xray Configs → Outbounds → WARP section, expand More information, and click Enable.
-3. Click Save and restart Xray using the Restart Xray button.
+3. Click Save and Restart Xray.
 4. Go to the Routing Rules section → Add Rule → in the Inbound Tags field, select `inbound-[ip-address]:[port]` with the port corresponding to your new profile.
 In the Outbound Tags field, select `warp`.
-Save with the Save button and restart Xray using the Restart Xray button.
+Click Save and Restart Xray.
 5. Add the WARP-over-VLESS configuration to your subscription manager.
 Done!

-This may be useful if you're unlucky with the server's IP address, whose regional affiliation is incorrectly identified by various sites practicing geoblocking for users from Russia.
-Or if the IP address is simply "dirty" (meaning it was previously used for unscrupulous purposes, causing sites to constantly require CAPTCHAs or restrict access).
+This may be useful if you're unlucky with the server IP address, whose regional affiliation is incorrectly identified by various sites practicing geoblock for users from your country.
+Or if the IP address is simply "dirty" (meaning it was previously used for some unfair purposes, causing sites to constantly require CAPTCHAs or fully restrict access).
 WARP uses the IP addresses of Cloudflare servers that are geographically closest to your server.
 It's completely free and offers unlimited traffic.

 </details>